desain/owlbear-emanation/docs/store.md

 **Support**

-If you need support for this extension you can email no one.
+If you need support for this extension, create a Github issue.